 Back then, it took some planning and effort.
 Today, it’s natural – and surprisingly easy.
 Let me show you how to do it, along with some social media customer service best practices you should adopt.

-How to provide excellent social customer service
+How to provide excellent social media customer service

 Let’s look at how your company can provide outstanding customer support on social media without breaking much sweat, shall we?